oddsund/docker-nginx-nextcloud-grav/README.md

 ## How to deploy

-To deploy this setup, run the following commands from the root folder;
+To deploy this setup, edit the database password in db.env and run the following commands from the root folder;

 ```[language=bash]
 find . -type f | xargs sed -i 's/nextcloud\.example\.com/yourcloud\.yourdomain\.tld/g'